cityofaustin/knackpostgres/README.md

 If you're in need of a postgresql database for development.
 Consider the [official docker images](https://hub.docker.com/_/postgres).

-To start your database with the default username (`postgres`), start the database in a new container:
+To start your database with the default username (`postgres`) in a new container:

 ```bash
 $ docker run -p 5432:5432 --name postgres -e POSTGRES_PASSWORD=my_password -d my-db-name
 ```

-If you want to explore the database with `psql`, open a separate terminal window and run
+You can explore the database by connecting with a `psql` container:

 ```bash
 docker run -it --rm --network host my-db-name psql -h localhost -U postgres
 ```

 ### Deploy Knack Database Schema to PostgreSQL

+The `Loader` class is available to execute your App's SQL,

 * Install [`psycopg2`](https://pypi.org/project/psycopg2/) in your Python environment.